xyproto/describeimage/README.md

 # Describe Image

-A command line tool that can describe one or more images.
+A command line tool for describing the contents of one or more images.

 ## Requirements